Let me ask you a question.

 Recognition and feedback: mentoring, webinars, online courses

-These are the things that many Millennials consider more important than compensation, so it’s important for companies to have an on-spot recognition and feedback system to demonstrate their commitment to the professional development of employees as well as their job satisfaction.
+These are the things that many Millennials consider more important than compensation.
+Hence, companies need to have an on-spot recognition and feedback system to demonstrate their commitment to employees’ professional development and job satisfaction.

 Image: A branded voucher for rewarding employees for their work

-Having such a system can give a major boost to employer brand; since many Millennials tell their friends about companies they like to work for, your workforce can take some employer promotion work off your shoulders.
+Having such a system can give a significant boost to the employer brand.
+Since many Millennials tell their friends about companies they like to work for, your workforce can take some employer promotion work off your shoulders.

 Development opportunities: challenging work, hands-on experience with new technology, conferences.